 Ease into Winter to Start Saving

-Every home has its temperature preference, but setting the thermostat to that temperature and never changing it isn't helpful to your energy bills.
+The best temperature to set your heater to in the winter is a matter of preference.
+However, setting your thermostat to specific temperature and never changing it isn't helpful to your energy bills.

 - Set your thermostats at that desired high temperature.